leevicode/real-time-bus/docs/adr/007-layered-architecture.md

 ## Consequences

 **Positive:**
-- Each layer can be tested in isolation (unit tests for processing, integration tests for ingestion)
+- Each layer can be tested in isolation (unit tests for processing, integration tests for ingestion).
-- Easy to swap data sources or add new feeds without touching UI code
+- Easy to swap data sources or add new feeds without touching UI code.
-- Clear ownership: team members can work on different layers without conflicts
+- Clear ownership: team members can work on different layers without conflicts.
-- Meets assignment requirement for separated concerns
+- Meets assignment requirement for separated concerns.
-- Compatible with Nix build system (ADR-005)
+- Compatible with Nix build system (ADR-005).

 **Negative:**
-- Slightly more files and boilerplate upfront
+- Slightly more files and boilerplate upfront.
-- Need to agree on shared domain types/interfaces between layers
+- Shared domain types managed separately in `server/src/types/`.

 ---